 During our time as safety culture experts, we’ve seen the inner workings of organisations that span across every stage of our safety culture maturity model, each with their own unique traits and characteristics.
 But of them all, there’s one type of cultural trait that stands out as a key indicator of poor cultural maturity and safety performance.
 That trait is a culture that’s filled with blame and avoidance.

-A key factor that’s especially prevalent in organisations with poor safety performance, a culture that’s filled with blame and avoidance attitudes and behaviour is one where workers have a low sense of personal accountability over the safety of themselves and the people around them.
 In this type of unproductive culture, instead of staying safe because they choose to, workers avoid taking responsibility for their actions and only behave safely if they’re made to feel like they have to.
 The behaviours observed within this type of culture are typically fuelled by an underlying fear of negative repercussions that’s often unintentionally driven by the behaviours of their leaders.

-In these organisations, when a safety issue inevitably arises, there’s a tendency to focus on finding a person to blame for the incident—instead of focusing on finding and addressing the root cause of the problem.
+In these organisations, when a safety issue inevitably arises, there’s a tendency to focus on finding a person to blame for the incident—instead of focusing on finding and addressing all casual factors.
 A clear warning sign that this might be happening in your workplace is when incident investigations tend to highlight worker behaviour as the key driving factor.
 This is also often coupled with a primary focus on identifying and punishing the workers involved.
-While it is important to understand what contributed to an incident occurring, focusing on finding workers to blame, instead of focusing on how you could have prevented the incident in the first place, robs you of opportunities to leverage near-misses and safety incidents as the key learning opportunities that they are.
-It doing so, it also instils a fear of retribution within your workers when they consider reporting potential safety hazards in the future.
-In turn, this motivates them to avoid taking responsibility for their actions as a way to protect themselves from harm.

 As you can see, this type of culture simply isn’t conducive with optimal safety performance and holds many organisations back on their journey towards safety excellence.
 The good news is that if you’re in a culture filled with blame and avoidance, there are steps that you can take to swing the pendulum back in the other direction.